DanielMulitauopele/teller-ai/README.md

 ### Background
 Teller AI is a Python Django API.
 It consumes tweet data from [Twitter](https://developer.twitter.com/en/docs.html) and accesses [Watson Sentiment Analysis](https://console.bluemix.net/docs/services/tone-analyzer/index.html#about) to analyze tweets.

-Teller AI is a microservice for our Teller project, which also includes a Ruby on Rails back-end, [Teller Api](https://teller-api.herokuapp.com/), and a React front-end, [Teller](https://teller.netlify.com/).
+Teller AI is a microservice for our Teller project, which also includes a Ruby on Rails backend, [Teller Api](https://teller-api.herokuapp.com/), and a React frontend, [Teller](https://teller.netlify.com/).

 ### Tech Stack
 Python 3.7.1, Django 2.1.4, Heroku, Django-Nose testing